Attrup/PDF-Merge/README.md

 ## Installation

-To use PDF-Merge, you need to build it locally and add it to your system path.
+To use PDF-Merge, either download the [latest release](https://github.com/Attrup/PDF-Merge/releases) or build it locally, and add the obtained binary to your system path.

+### Build Instructions
-### Requirements
+#### Requirements
 - .NET 8 or newer (older versions may work but are untested).

-### Build Instructions
+#### Steps
 1. Clone the repository:
    ```bash
    git clone <repository_url>